euberdeveloper/bbb-video-scraper/README.md

 * __delayAfterVideoFinished__: Default value: `15_000`.
 The delay in milliseconds after that the duration milliseconds are past and before that the recording is stopped.
 * __audio__: Default value: `true`.
 If true, the audio will be recorded.
 * __video__: Default value: `true`.
 If true, the video will be recorded.
+* __mimeType__: Default value: `'video/webm'`.
+The mimetype of the recorded video or audio.
+* __audioBitsPerSecond__: Default value: `undefined`.
+The chosen bitrate for the audio component of the media.
+If not specified, it will be adaptive, depending upon the sample rate and the number of channels.
+* __videoBitsPerSecond__: Default value: `undefined`.
+The chosen bitrate for the video component of the media.
+If not specified, the rate will be 2.5Mbps.
+* __frameSize__: Default value: `20`.
+The number of milliseconds to record into each packet.
 * __useGlobalDebug__: Default value: `true`.
 If true, the global logger will be used, ignoring other debug options in this object.
 * __debug__: Default value: `null`.
 If null, the debug will be shown by looking at the passed BrowserOptions.
 Otherwise, if useGlobalDebug is false, this specifies if the debug will be shown.
 * __debugScope__: Default value: `null`.
 If useGlobalDebug is true, this will be ignore.
 Otherwise, this specifies if the euberlog logger scope for the debug of this scrape.